Soumya-2003/dummy-branch-app/README.md

 # 🚀 Branch Loan API — Production-Ready, Containerized & Monitored

-> **Fintech microloans API for emerging markets — now fully automated, observable, and ready for deployment.**

 This repository contains the complete **DevOps transformation** of the Branch Loan API, turning a simple local Flask app into a **production-grade, containerized service** with automated CI/CD, multi-environment support, observability, and security scanning.